 The trouble is, these are not very good for your car's finish.
-Most of them recycle the water, which is good, environmentally, but maybe not so good for your paint job.
-There could still be microscopic particles not trapped in the filtering system.
+Most of them recycle the water, which is good for the environment, but maybe not so good for your paint job.
+There could still be microscopic particles that have not been trapped by the filtering system.

 And think about those revolving brushes and spinning whips.
 Those never get rinsed or washed out, so they are also full of the dirt from everyone's car before you.

-When we had the graphic painted on our show car, we were specifically instructed to never, ever take it through an auto-wash (and that's with ten coats of clear-coat over the graphics)!
+When we had the graphic painted on our show car, we were specifically instructed to never, ever take it through an auto-wash (and that was with ten coats of clear-coat over the graphics)!